The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Introduction

-where $B$ is the second fundamental form of the level set (the curvature of the level set because we are in $\R^2$) and $\nabla_T$ is the tangential derivative along the level set.
-This geometric Poincar\'{e} inequality is also used in this paper to establish a local integral curvature bound.
+where $A$ is the second fundamental form of the level set (the curvature of the level set because we are in $\R^2$), and $\nabla_T$ is the tangential derivative along the level set.

+This inequality is also used in this paper to establish a local integral curvature bound.
 In turn, this curvature bound implies that at infinity the solution is close to a one dimensional solution at $O(1)$ scale.

-In Theorem \ref{main result 1}, if the hypothesis on the connectedness of $\Omega$ is removed, we have the following strong half space theorem, which holds for any solution of \eqref{equation 0.1}, without any stablility condition. \begin{thm} Let $u$ be a solution of \eqref{equation 0.1} in $\R^2$ .
+In Theorem \ref{main result 1}, if the hypothesis on the connectedness of $\Omega$ is removed, we have the following strong half space theorem, which holds for any solution of \eqref{equation 0.1}, without any stability condition. \begin{thm} Let $u$ be a solution of \eqref{equation 0.1} in $\R^2$ .
 If $\Omega$ is not connected, then $u$ is one dimensional. \end{thm} Note that we can single out the restriction of $u$ to a connected component of $\Omega$ as a solution to \eqref{equation 0.1}.
 Hence two components of $\Omega$ give two such solutions, $u_1$ and $u_2$, satisfying $u_1\geq u_2$.
 This is similar to the situation met in the strong half space theorem for minimal surfaces \cite{H-Meeks}.
 Of course, compared to their proofs, the proof of our strong half space theorem is rather direct.
-This is because the free boundary $\partial\Omega$ is convex (mean convex if we are in higher dimension spaces).
+This is because we are in $\R^2$ and thus the free boundary $\partial\Omega$ is convex (mean convex if we are in higher dimension spaces).